 3.3 Data Preprocessing

-The preprocessing module performs three layers of raw data collected.
-Respectively, data cleaning, data filtering and feature extraction.
+The preprocessing module performs three layers of raw data collected, respectively, data cleaning, data filtering and feature extraction.

 3.3.1 Data Cleaning

 First, all the data is to be cleaned.
 A valid domain name contains only 26 alphanumeric characters (including uppercase and lowercase), numbers, dashes, and points used to split each segment.
 It is easy to clean up these data by building regular expressions.
-Another part is domain names do not have TLD.
-There are many reasons for this situation, such as configuration or human reasons.
+Another part is domain names without TLD.
+There are many reasons for this situation, such as configuration and human reasons.

 3.3.2 Data Filtering

 Secondly, the data filtering operation is carried out.
 The first part is to filter the reverse domain name.
-Inverse address resolution refers to the mapping from IP address to domain name, which is mainly applied to mail servers to prevent spam.
-The return packet is small and is not suitable for use as a zoom attack, so there is no behavior in the malicious traffic that uses the reverse parsing record to attack.
-The second part is to filter the domain name generated by the configuration errors, which is very common.
+Inverse address resolution refers to the mapping from IP address to domain name, which is mainly applied by mail servers to prevent spam.
+The return packet is small and is not suitable for use as a zoom attack.
+Therefore, there is no behavior in the malicious traffic that uses the reverse parsing record to attack.
+The second part is to filter the domain name generated by the configuration errors, which is quite common.
 Among them, "local" and "localhost" as the suffix domain name appears most.
 The third part is to filter IDNs (Internationalized Domain Names).
-IDNs are a general term for non-English speaking countries to promote their own language domain name systems, using punycode encoding.
+IDNs are a general term for non-English-speaking countries to promote their own language domain name systems with punycode encoding.

 3.3.3 Feature Extraction

 Another major function of the module is to convert DNS records into corresponding feature vectors.
 DNS records is divided by each hour to form a DNS resource records sequence, S = {rr1, rr2, ..., rrm}, where each resource record contains the domain name, source IP, request type, return type, rcode, timestamp, and so on.
-Each of the SLDs under the TLD is an independent branch, managed by a different domain name registrant.
+Each of the SLDs under the TLD is an independent branch, which is managed by a different domain name registrant.
 Therefore, our statistical features are for the SLD.
-We count the number of queries group by each SLD whithin a period of time as qc, the number of queries which type is ANY as qac, the number of queries which type is TXT as qtc.
+We count the number of queries group by each SLD within a period of time as qc, the number of queries which type is ANY as qac, the number of queries which type is TXT as qtc.
 We set any query ratio qar = qac / qc, txt record query ratio qtr = qtc / qc.
-According to rcode to determine whether the domain name can be successfully resolved, and we calculate the proportion of non-existent domain name nxdr.
+According to rcode to determine whether the domain name can be successfully resolved, we calculate the proportion of non-existent domain name nxdr.
 We count the number of sub-domain names for each SLD in the time interval, named sdc.
-Here we choose the interval as one hour, will be discussed in Section 4.2.
-And then we calculate the entropy, bigram, trigram, fourgram, length, and label whether it is in alexatop 100 million white list based on these SLD.
+In this paper, we choose the interval as one hour, which will be discussed in Section 4.2.
+Then, we calculate the entropy, bigram, trigram, fourgram, length, and label whether it is in alexatop 100 million white list based on these SLD.

-Eventually we get each record for SLD, qar, qtr, nxdr, sdc, entropy, bigram, trigram, fourgram, length, and inwhite.
+Eventually, we get each record for SLD, qar, qtr, nxdr, sdc, entropy, bigram, trigram, fourgram, length, and inwhite.

 3.4 The Extraction of Domain Names

-The work of this module is to take advantage of the SLD and its features, and extract the domain name which involves malicious behaviours.
+This module is to take advantage of the SLD and its features, and extract the domain name which involves malicious behaviours.
 The extraction process aims at three types of attacks, namely, amplification attacks, random subdomain attacks, and DGA domains.

 3.4.1 Domains of Amplification Attack